-Safer Internet Day in 2018 is about creating, connecting and sharing respect.
-Its motto is that “A better internet starts with you”.
+Safer Internet Day in 2018 is about creating, connecting and sharing respect under the motto “a better internet starts with you”.

-I like to think of this as a call to action for every individual and every organisation/ institution to really consider what we all can do to make the internet, which is now a huge part of our lives, safer for adults, and especially for children who are the most vulnerable sector of our society.
+I like to think of this as a call to action for every individual and every organisation/ institution to consider what we all can do to make the internet, which is now a huge part of our lives, safer for adults and safer for children, who are the most vulnerable sector of our society.

-I hope that everyone uses this day as an opportunity to consider what more can be done?
-What more should be done?
-What more has to be done?
+I hope that everyone uses this day as an opportunity to consider what more can be done, what more should be done, and what more has to be done.

 We need action from the companies who own the social media platforms and the Apps to put people before profits and do whatever they can to detect and stop online abuse.

 Facebook for example has media monitors, specifically employed to remove offensive or dangerous behaviour from our computer screens.
-But there is still not enough being done to stop the abuse, to report behaviour to authorities and to save lives If people exist to monitor this content, why aren’t they rising to also look at creating safeguards that protect all users of their platforms.
+But there is still not enough being done to stop the abuse, to report behaviour to authorities and to save lives.
+If people exist to monitor this content, why aren’t they looking to create safeguards that protect all users of their platforms?

-“But what of our freedoms?
-You might ask.”
-I don’t want somebody monitoring every conversation I have.”
-In this day and age, I’m not sure social media provides too many privacy protections, except, it seems, for the moment, many have assumed that social media platforms offer a license to humiliate, hurt and expose.
+You might be asking ‘What about our freedom?
+I don’t want somebody monitoring every conversation I have.’
+In this day and age, I’m not sure social media provides too many privacy protections.
+It seems, for the moment, many have assumed that social media platforms offer a license to humiliate, hurt and expose.
 Sadly, the wounded aren’t just at school age.

-We need action from Schools to ensure that they have the ability to detect when a student is in danger and are equipped to deal with it
+We need action from schools to ensure they have the ability to detect when a student is in danger and are equipped to deal with it.

-In schools we need no more tragedies like Dolly’s.
-Schools have a duty of care to those in their care and must take all reasonable steps to protect the safety of those in their care.
-This can extend to safety of students in online environments and schools can be found culpable for online bullying in some situations.
-Allowing unmonitored internet access through school computers, by students on smart phones and other devices at or during school or in connection with school activities pose potential liabilities for schools.
+We need no more tragedies like Dolly’s.
+Schools owe a duty to those in their care and must take all reasonable steps to protect their safety.
+This can extend to the well-being of students in online environments and schools can be found culpable for online bullying in some situations.
+Allowing unmonitored internet access through school computers or on smart phones during school or in connection with school activities poses potential liabilities for schools.

-It is really important that the people in our schools are properly informed and trained about what is out there, what safeguards can and should be used and how to support someone who is in danger from online abuse and how to stop the abuse.
+It is really that school bodies are properly informed and trained about what is out there, what safeguards can and should be used, and how to support someone who is in danger from online abuse.

-There is a common misapprehension that the world of cyberspace is complex and therefore there is nothing a parent or a caregiver can do.
+There is a common misapprehension that the world of cyberspace is complex and there is nothing a parent or a caregiver can do.
 However, a parent CAN teach respect to their children.
-They CAN teach kids on the effects of bullying, they CAN try to stop the cycle, if they’re aware of it.
+They CAN teach kids about the effects of bullying.
+They CAN try to stop the cycle, if they’re aware of it.

-As parents we need to be informed about the dangers and we need also to understand what safeguards can be put in place.
+As parents we need to be informed about the dangers and what safeguards can be put in place.
 We can’t turn our heads and plead that the internet is “beyond us”.
-We need to get tech savvy so we can protect our kids – as ferociously as we do in the physical world.
+We need to get tech savvy so we can protect our kids as ferociously as we do in the physical world.

-What we are seeing is that if respect online is not addressed at school age and within households, sadly, this form of bullying starts at school, travels into universities and permeates our workplaces.
-There are few escapes from a keyboard warrior and this is why a day like Safer Internet Day must exist to encourage lobbying, laws and legal ramifications for the abuse of that so many people experience online.
+What we are seeing is that if respect online is not addressed at school age, sadly, this form of bullying travels into universities and permeates our workplaces.
+There are few escapes from a keyboard warrior and this is why a day like Safer Internet Day must exist to encourage lobbying, laws and legal ramifications for the abuse that so many experience online.

-It’s alarming but about 20% of Australians have experienced image based abuse.
-That kind of abuse is when intimate, nude or sexual images are distributed or threatened to be distributed without the consent of those pictured.
-Online abuse includes coercion and controlling behaviour of the victim by the abuser and is not limited to revenge porn.
+It’s alarming but approximately 20% of Australians have experienced image-based abuse, when intimate, nude or sexual images are distributed or threatened to be distributed without the consent of those pictured.
+However, online abuse is not just limited to revenge porn, and includes coercion and controlling behaviour of the victim by the abuser.

-While there are Commonwealth laws prohibiting image based abuse including grooming, indecent images, child sexual exploitation, stalking, threats of violence or the use of a carriage service provider to harass, menace or cause offence, not every state has specific criminal laws about image based abuse and it’s about time that that started to change
+While there are national laws prohibiting image-based abuse, including grooming, indecent images, child sexual exploitation, stalking, threats of violence or the use of a carriage service provider to harass, menace or cause offence, not every state has specific criminal laws about image-based abuse.
+It’s about time that started to change

 That means for every student harassed at school or a university, little can be done and little is done to protect those made vulnerable online.